Motion made, and Question proposed, That this House do now adjourn.—(Mike Freer.)

 I thank you, Madam Deputy Speaker, for allowing me to bring this debate to the Chamber today on what is a very difficult subject that clearly needs to be raised publicly so that the causes can be dealt with and the issue erased.

 My lovely constituency of Brecon and Radnorshire has recently been rocked by a small number of suicides within our rural community.
 Small in number they may be, but they have had a massively disturbing effect on the families of the bereaved and on the communities that surround them.
-The farming community, not just in my constituency but right across the country, is tight knit, hard working and supportive of one other.
-We all know that farming can be a lonely occupation, that the working area is often remote, and that isolated working is clearly the norm and certainly not the exception.
+The farming community, not just in my constituency but right across the country, is tight knit, hard working and supportive of one another.
+We all know that farming can be a lonely occupation, that the working area is often remote and that isolated working is clearly the norm and certainly not the exception.

 Regrettably, when looking at the figures of the National Farmers Union, I found that suicide among farmers is one of the highest of any occupation.
 It is male-dominated, especially for those under the age of 40.
 Statistics prove this, but, sadly, every statistic is not just a number but a human being and suicide has devastating effects on a family, a community and an industry.
 Such a loss has an effect not just immediately but for years, if not decades, after.